Imagine you are in your favorite place. You are happy.

 Just start small.

-Then, slowly progress towards a larger goal.
+Then, after you complete the 5K, slowly progress towards a larger goal.

 This method creates an early win.
 Whatever the exercise or movement – you have to start with a quick win.
 Even 10 minutes a day has great success!